The Sylvester & Tweety Mysteries: Home media

 On September 9, 2008, Warner Home Video released The Complete First Season of The Sylvester and Tweety Mysteries on DVD in Region 1.
 This release comes exactly 13 years since the premiere of the show.
 No further DVD releases have been announced.
 Three episodes from season 1 are included as bonus features in the direct-to-video film King Tweety.

 Awards and nominations

 The series was nominated multiple times for a Daytime Emmy Award in the category Special Class Animated Program.
 The series won two Annie Awards in the category of voice acting for June Foray in the role of Granny.

 Legacy

 On February 17, 2021, it was announced Tweety would have starred in Tweety Mysteries, similar in concept to The Sylvester & Tweety Mysteries except that the series would have been a live-action/animation hybrid and would have aired on Cartoon Network.
 However, the series was scrapped in December 2022.

+In May 2023, reruns of the series started airing on the Warner Bros.
+Discovery/Hasbro Entertainment-co-owned TV network Discovery Family.